Follen Partner Church Trip to Transylvania 2017

 A song they sang for us:

-Day Three: Easter Sunday, visting the sick, and a trip to Meszko
+Day Three: Easter Sunday, visiting the sick, and a trip to Meszko

 After a wonderful breakfast with Jozsef and Csilla, Jozsef called me to watch him prepare the bread for today’s communion service.
 It was an enormous homemade loaf, almost like a basketball, yet perfectly baked.
 He sliced it evenly, then cut into 1cm cubes, which he laid into special silver trays and covered with lace.
 A woman elder from church came by to observe.
 I tried to say “How are you?” in Hungarian, but I may have offended her — I used the familiar instead of the formal address.